ZhihanX/Iris-Flower-Wine-Quality-Prediction/README.md

 This is the course content of KTH ID2233 HT23 Scalable Machine Learning and Deep Learning.
 For more information please visit the course webpage: https://id2223kth.github.io/

-Here are our UI Url on Hugging Face:
+Here are our UI URLs on Hugging Face:

 Hugging-face:https://huggingface.co/spaces/PatrickML/Wine